AXington/python-cryptokeytools/README.rst

 Special thanks to https://github.com/ojarva for starting this project.
 This began as a public key parser for SSH keys, but now is being made into tools for more general crypto keys.

-All code and the below README is, for a shor time, still in it's original unaltered state.
+All code and the below README is, for a short time, still in its original unaltered state.
 Changes are, however, forthcoming.

 .. image:: https://travis-ci.org/cryptokeytools/cryptokeytools.svg?branch=master